-The second test case (Small / Light / Green / Hexagon) will test another 6 pairs.
+The second scenario (Small / Light / Green / Hexagon) will test another 6 pairs.
 Importantly, none of these 6 pairs of Values have been tested yet.
 In our first two tests, we will have tested a total of 12 pairs of Values.

 So after 2 test cases, the chart shows that 50% of the possible pairs (e.g., 12 tested out of 24 possible) have been tested.